What is eastern equine encephalitis?

-Eastern equine encephalitis (EEE) is a vector-borne disease that can be spread to humans or horses through the bite of an infected mosquito.
-In the past, EEE has mainly affected horses; however, in recent years, mosquitoes carrying the EEE virus have been identified in Ontario.
-To date, there have been no human cases of EEE reported in Ontario or Canada.
+Eastern equine encephalitis is a vector-borne disease that can be spread to humans or horses through the bite of an infected mosquito.
+In the past, eastern equine encephalitis has mainly affected horses; however, in recent years, mosquitoes carrying the eastern equine encephalitis virus have been identified in Ontario.

-If someone gets EEE, the person will typically not experience any signs or symptoms.
+If someone is infected with eastern equine encephalitis, the person will typically not experience any signs or symptoms.
 If symptoms do occur, they will often be very general and may include:

 - fever